 - 1/2 to 1 teaspoon salt

 - In a large bowl, combine all ingredients.
-Pour into a greased shallow 3-qt. or 13-in. x 9-in. baking dish.
+Pour into a greased shallow 3-qt. or 13x9-in. baking dish.

-- Bake, uncovered, at 350° for 45 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 45 minutes or until a knife inserted in the center comes out clean.
 Let stand for 5 minutes before serving.
 Yield: 8-10 servings.